General Check-Up And Developmental Delay

-My 2 years old son has had a general medical check-up recently, but We are still concern about his speech, and he seems do not hear us properly.
-What’s wrong with him ?
+My 2 years old son has had a general medical check-up recently, but we are still concern about his speech, and he seems do not hear us properly.
+What’s wrong with him?

-You know your child best, if you observe that he/she acts, looks, or speaks differently than other children or doesn’t seem to be achieving developmental milestone in a similar manner, then you need to speak to your doctor.
+You know your child best, if you observe that he/she acts, looks, or speaks differently than other children or doesn’t seem to be achieving a developmental milestone in a similar manner, then you need to speak to your doctor.

-Through initial extensive assessment and consultation Dr Kukendrarajah would evaluate your child for potential delays and disorders, to assess and support if your child is diagnosed with developmental disorder or complex condition.Because early intervention is so important, the service offers a variety of developmental assessments done by our neurodevelopmental paediatrician Collaborative Team.
+Through initial extensive assessment and consultation, Dr Kukendrarajah would evaluate your child for potential delays and disorders, to assess and support if your child is diagnosed with a developmental disorder or complex condition.Because early intervention is so important, the service offers a variety of developmental assessments done by our neurodevelopmental paediatrician Collaborative Team.

 All parents look for milestones in their child’s development and tend to discuss these not only with paediatricians but also with other parents, for example, your baby’s first steps or words.